Pets as a metaphor for making conscious choices

 It’s not necessary to try to make Bob and Bill like each other.
 Nor is it even possible, really.
 But what Alice can do is make choices.
 She is not obligated to date anyone who will have her; love is abundant, and she can make choices about who she invests her emotional and romantic energy in.

 What Alice can do is choose the kind of life she wants.
-She can, if she doesn’t want to become a devout follower of the Church of Closed Doors, evaluate as part of the decisions she makes what impact a potential new mate will have on her existing mates.
+She can, if she doesn’t want to become a devout follower of the Church of Closed Doors, think about what impact a potential new mate will have on her existing mates.
 She can say “I like Bob; I enjoy Bob’s company; but I don’t want to spend the rest of my life closing doors and policing my partners, so if Bob doesn’t fit well in my life, I will make another choice.
 I can develop a friendship with Bob that honors and respects the connection between us, without being involved in a relationship with him.
 I can choose relationships with people who complement my life and each other’s…even if they’re not actually involved in romantic relationships with each other.
 I can build a life without doors and walls.”

 Doing this means you may, from time to time, have to pass up the opportunity to sleep with someone you want to sleep with.
 You may not be able to pursue every opportunity that presents itself.
 But in a world of seven billion people, we have to make choices anyway; and love is abundant.
 There is no need to date a person who does not fit well into your life and mesh well with your existing relationships.

-The benefits to a life without doors and walls are wonderful.
-When you choose partners who can become friends with each other, everyone benefits.
-One of the nicest things about polyamory for me is that when my lovers become romantically involved with other people, I can meet people who add value to my life, even though I am not romantically or sexually linked to them.
+A life without doors and walls is wonderful.
+When you choose partners who mesh well with each other, everyone benefits.
+One of the nicest things about polyamory for me is that when my lovers become romantically involved with other people, I can meet awesome people, people who become friends, even though I am not dating or shagging them.
 Relationships chosen to complement one another, rather than relationships that have to be separated from one another, benefit everyone.
 When you choose a new partner, your existing partners can be enriched by it as well.

 Wherever possible, I am an advocate of making conscious, deliberate romantic choices, and of choosing romantic partners who fit well into one’s life.
 Doing this, I believe, is one of the keys to a happy and successful romantic life.